silverbulletmd/silverbullet/website/Live Templates.md

 page: "[[internal-template/today]]"
 ```

-If you want to include another _page_ (not necessarily a template) unprocessed (so without replacing template placeholders), you can use `raw`:
+If you want to include another _page_ (not necessarily a template). unprocessed (so without replacing template placeholders), you can use `raw`:
 ```include
 raw: "[[internal/test page]]"
 ```